 - Road flares or whistle: These items will come in handy if you need to attract attention.

-- Features four rows of sturdy plush bristles for removal of heavy snow
+- Features four rows of sturdy bristles

 - Ice scraper or snowbrush: You’ll need these items to easily clear thick ice and remove a heavy layer of snow on your car.
 If you don’t have one yet, we suggest the Mallory USA snow brush with foam grip.